J-O-H-N-P-A-U-L/portfolio/pages/index.md

 ## Communications Management
 #### Web Application Developer (2004 to 2008)
-**Tech Stack:** HTML, CSS, JavaScript, Classic ASP (VBScript), SQL, SQL Server, DTS, SSIS, SSRS, FoxPro,
+**Tech Stack:** HTML, CSS, JavaScript, Classic ASP (VBScript), SQL, SQL Server, DTS, SSIS, SSRS, FoxPro
 #### Key Responsibilities and Contributions:
 * Full programming and design solutions provided to custom build proprietary web systems according to multiple and differing client specific requirements
 * evaluated, audited and analysed the business and user needs to specify what were to be included in the interactive systems and identify how the information was to be organised